top of page

 • Will obtain necessary permits and schedule inspections

-Handling permits correctly ensures your renovation meets safety standards and protects your investment.
+Handling permits correctly ensures our renovation meets safety standards and protects our investment.

 Communicate Expectations Clearly

 Good communication is essential for a smooth renovation.
-Set expectations early about:
+Let’s set expectations early about:

 • Project scope and design details